IUDataStructuresCourse/linked-list/README.md

-# linked-list
+# Lab 2: Linked Lists and the Sequence ADT

-pre-lecture assignment about linked lists and the sequence ADT
+Implement the methods